Dennis2y/My-Zootopia/README.md

 python animals_web_generator.py

 Ex.
-Enter a name of animal: cat
+Enter a name of animal: dog

 View the output: